-I decided then to drive through the miniscule town area, just to see if I wanted to hang out there.
+I decided then to drive through the tiny little gold rush town just to see if I wanted to hang out there.
 As I pulled into "town", AKA a bar and an ice cream shop, the street was also flooded with cars and people.
 This was just not going to happen.

 So I decided to drive on and enjoy the back roads.
 I wouldn't sit by the river, but I could enjoy the fresh air and quiet in a different way.
 I wasn't exactly sure which way to go, but I knew that somehow I could go a back way and connect back to the main highway.

 As I drove along I began to relax and enjoy the feeling that I was right where I was supposed to be.
 I came down to Orange Blossom Road and suddenly everything opened up.
 I looked down and saw a river outlet.
 It looked like you could walk down there.

 It looked like I could actually go down there and have what I'd yearned for all along - peaceful solitude in nature.